fremantle-industries/notified/README.md

 An Elixir library for application notifications

 This library is the core notification engine.
-For a front endphoenix live UI check out [notified_phoenix](https://github.com/fremantle-industries/notified_phoenix)
+For a frontend phoenix live UI check out [notified_phoenix](https://github.com/fremantle-industries/notified_phoenix)

 ## Installation